-Music is such an important part of childhood, but some of the kid-friendly songs out there can drive parents insane.
-This post has over 100 kid friendly songs you won’t hate.
-From classic rock to today’s hits to rap, I’ve compiled, sorted through, read lyrics and made a list of the best dance music for kids out there.
-Grab some speakers, blast some music and get to having a kitchen dance party with these kid friendly pop songs or jam out to some kid friendly country songs.
-There is something for everyone here!
+Some of the kid-friendly songs out there were made to drive parents insane.
+This post has over 100 clean songs you won’t hate.
+We’ve compiled, sorted through, read lyrics and made a list of the best dance music for kids out there.
 These are even appropriate songs for school – nothing racy or inappropriate to have to worry about or censor.

 Growing up, my parents always played music.
 My dad was/is a big classic rock fan while my mom was more of a top 40’s kind of a person.
 Because of this, music became ingrained in me, as I’m sure it has in so many of you.

-When Ryan was born, I was so excited to share this part of my life with him.
-Sharing with him (and Owen later, obviously) my favorite artists and songs felt so special – until I realized that the vast majority of the songs I adored were so not appropriate for kids’ ears.
+When my kids were born, I was so excited to share this part of my life with them.
+Sharing with them my favorite artists and songs felt so special.
+Except, the vast majority of the songs I adore are just not kid-friendly.